Louis Dallimore //Strength & Conditioning

 The closing-twenty number is the outcome.
 The training side is the cause, or at least a candidate cause, and the part I want to show in detail.

-In the companion post, I cover the annual periodisation curve, weekly volumes by phase, position-group splits, and one finding I almost didn't publish because it cuts against the textbook expectation.
-Squad-mean training distance, week by week across the season, the in-season retention of pre-season volume, and the relationship between deload weeks and injury rate.
-The honest version of "how we trained to stop fading," with the negative finding included.
+In the companion post I cover the annual periodisation curve, weekly volumes by phase, position-group splits, and the match-pace tagging behind every full-squad session.
+Squad-mean training distance week by week across the season, the in-season retention of pre-season volume, and what one of the hard in-season Thursdays actually looked like drill by drill.
+"How we trained to stop fading."

 New essays in your inbox.